-COVID-19, a specific strain from the coronavirus family that causes mild to severe fever, cough, and difficulty breathing, has been in the headlines for weeks.
-The virus originated in China and cases have spread around the world quickly: in fact, it has just been declared a global pandemic by the World Health Organization.
+COVID-19 is a specific strain from the coronavirus family that causes mild to severe fever, cough and difficulty breathing.
+The virus originated in China and cases spread around the world quickly: in fact, it was declared a global pandemic by the World Health Organization.
 Kids pay attention to the news when hot topics dominate it, and they are often curious enough to ask questions.
 If your children want answers, we suggest a multi-layered approach.

 Prepare Yourself.
 Make sure you understand coronavirus yourself (read about it here), and then spend some time thinking about your reactions.
 It can be helpful to talk to other adults about your fears and concerns so you can appear more calm and confident when talking to your child.
 Decide on a couple of key points you’d like your child to take away from your conversation and focus on how you can get those ideas across in a developmentally appropriate way.
 This means giving them basic facts, but not focusing on scarier information or statistics that might overwhelm them.
 There is a lot of information floating around about coronavirus; there’s no need to present it all to your child.